Considering a criminal justice degree?

 Students pursuing a criminal justice degree graduate with skills that will ensure that they are prepared to cross the bridge from education to employment.

-A strong track record of employability among our graduates at agencies such as the Bureau of Criminal Investigation, State Medical Examiners Board, Hancock County Sheriffs Department, Lima Correctional Institution, Open Arms Domestic Violence Shelter, Worth Center for Juvenile Offenders, and local police and probation departments.
+A strong track record of employability among our graduates at agencies such as the Bureau of Criminal Investigation, Federal Bureau of Investigation, State Medical Board, Hancock County Sheriffs Department, United States Secret Service, United States Border Patrol, Lima Correctional Institution, Open Arms Domestic Violence Shelter, Worth Center for Juvenile Offenders, and local police and probation departments.

 Certification opportunities in various subspecialties including national security policy/terrorism, disaster management, information assurance, legal/courts, rehabilitation/counseling, and criminal justice administration.